PTheyssen/blog/posts/scratch-pad/2024-05-09-mssql-cdc-for-notifications.markdown

 author: Philipp Theyssen
 ---

-At work we are implementing an use-case of  generating notifications for a user in a web application.
+At work we are implementing a notification panel for a user in a web application.
 The original events are based on updates made to certain tables in a sql server DB (Azure sql managed instance).

 Multiple possibilities exist to generate the notifications, but for now we have  decided to use Change Data Capture (CDC) for generating the actual events.
 Other options would included asnyc decoupled events / message passing.

-Which has its benefits but is definitely overkill for our current setup (infrastructure).

 I have already encountered Change Data Capture (CDC) during my university,